-(D) A publication available by the Board titled Layout and Design Guidelines for Vessel Waste Collection provides basic technical specifications and design criteria for the development of facility grant projects.
+(D) A publication available by the Board titled Vessel Waste Collection System Guidelines provides basic technical specifications and design criteria for the development of facility grant projects.
 All projects must comply with these guidelines or other approved methods.

 (i) Payments and Inspection: